DeFiTON/DeFiTON/README.md

 # 🎓 Entrepreneur & Investor
-Entrepreneur.
-Student at University for Industry and Finance "Synergy".
-Development and product management of decentralized projects.
-Love open-source & Web3.
+Firmly entrenched in the IT domain, I merge my zeal for exploration with meaningful insights.
+As an investor, I meticulously allocate my resources to blockchain ventures with high potential, steering them to the forefront of Web3 breakthroughs.
+My enthusiasm for open-source development is channeled into creating community-enriching solutions.
+Each project I engage in reflects my commitment to growth and progress.

-Deeply rooted in the IT realm, I fuse my passion for exploration with tangible insights.
-As an investor, I strategically channel my capital into promising blockchain ventures, positioning them at the forefront of Web3 innovations.
-My open-source developer side thrives on crafting solutions that benefit the community.
-Each venture I undertake is a testament to my belief in seizing opportunities for growth and advancement.
+Balancing entrepreneurship with my studies at the University for Industry and Finance "Synergy," I specialize in the development and management of decentralized projects.
+My passion for open-source and Web3 not only shapes my academic and professional journey but also defines my approach to the digital future.

 ## 📫 How to contact me?